Table of Contents

 Hybrid mutual funds are mutual funds that hold multiple security types, such as stocks and bonds, in one fund portfolio.
-The asset allocation or investment mix of a hybrid mutual fund can remain fixed, or it may change over time.
+The asset allocation or investment mix of a hybrid mutual fund can remain fixed, or change over time.
 Hybrid funds that feature equity (e.g., stocks) and debt (e.g., bonds) in roughly equal measure are commonly referred to as balanced funds.

 Balanced funds are, like all mutual funds, often categorized by their objective, and their asset allocation will reflect this objective.
 For example, the equity component of a balanced fund could feature more money market accounts or more stocks depending on its objective.
 These allocations are often fixed, but not necessarily.
-No investment type or mix can guarantee growth, however, and may instead lose value over time.

 Target Date Funds

 Target date funds are a type of hybrid mutual fund where the objective is defined by a target year or decade.
 One common feature of target date funds is that their allocation could gradually shift more conservative, to a higher bond allocation than stocks, as the target year or decade approaches.
-This is not built into every target date fund, however, and could also be a feature of other kinds of mutual funds.
+This is not built into every target date fund, and could also be a feature of other kinds of mutual funds.
 This is just one possible approach to investing toward a target date or other objective.

 For example, a target retirement 2050 fund could have a higher stock allocation and lower bond allocation now.
 But by the year 2050, the bond allocation could be much higher than the stock allocation.

-Potential Advantages of Hybrid Mutual Funds
+Advantages of Hybrid Mutual Funds

-- Diversification: Since hybrid funds can invest in multiple security types, or a combination of other mutual funds, an investor may be able to get a broadly diversified portfolio within just one fund.
+- Diversification: Since hybrid funds can invest in multiple security types or a combination of other mutual funds, an investor may be able to get a broadly diversified portfolio within just one fund.
 Diversification does not guarantee growth or protection from loss.